Is Sri Lanka a country you have wondered about visiting?

 With iVisa, you enter the country of your issued passport and the country you want to visit.
 Within a minute, iVisa will let you know if a visa is required.

 If a Visa is required, use IVisa to organize your visa online.
-Otherwise, you will need USD cash for a visa at the airport.
+Otherwise, you will need USD cash to get a visa at the airport.

 After a day of travel, our driver, Nishantha, was waiting for us to help with bags, changing money, and finding an ATM.